mnms/docs/docs/get-started-with-scratch.md

 (2) Intel MKL 2019 library environment settings

-- append the following statement into ~/.bashrc
+- Append the following statement into ~/.bashrc

 ``` bash
 # INTEL MKL enviroment variables for ($MKLROOT, can be checked with the value export | grep MKL)